-38. By November 2013 the above matters will have been reviewed to further enhance our governance arrangements and address the need for improvements that were identified in our review of effectiveness.
-The implementation and operation of changes will be monitored as part of our next annual review.
+32. We have immediately taken steps to address the above matters to further enhance our governance arrangements.
+We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review.